-“Come on buddy, sitting in your room and sulking,” I pleaded with him, I’m pretty sure the doors did not have locks, but I’m not one to barge in.
+“Come on, buddy, stop sitting in your room and sulking,” I pleaded with him, I’m pretty sure the doors did not have locks, but I’m not one to barge in.

 “No, go snog your girlfriend,” he snapped back.

 “Tobias Stephen Adam Callaghan, you open this door this instant or so help me god, I’ll whoop your behind when I get in there,” I put on my best adult voice and realised I sounded like his father, the same thing has come out of his mouth many times when dealing with Tobi.
-There were a few minutes of silence and reluctantly I heard the door creak open, Tobi looked up at me with tear stained face.
+There were a few minutes of silence then reluctantly I heard the door creak open, Tobi looked up at me with a tear-stained face.
 He was fiddling with his gold medallion around his neck, a clear sign he knew he was in the wrong.
-I pushed through and he stepped back taking a seat on the bed.
+I pushed through, making him step back, taking a seat on the bed.

 “Are you ready to talk?”
-I asked taking in the room around me.
+I asked, taking in the room around me.
 It had a single bed, desk, drawer and cupboard similar to how my brothers’ room was laid out.
-He had a couple of posts up on the wall, the gold medal cyclist Chris Russell the cyclist from the 2028 summer Olympics in Los Angeles.
-He also had a poster of scientist Bev Summerton, the woman who had cured the cold.
-On his desk, neatly aligned were three books and his pens also were neatly lined up.
+He had a couple of posters up on the wall, the gold medal cyclist Chris Russell, the cyclist from the 2028 summer Olympics in Los Angeles.
+He also had a poster of scientist Bev Summerton, the woman who had cured Covid-19.
+On his desk, neatly aligned were three books while his pens also were neatly lined up.
 I’m sure my brother was rubbing off on him.
 Tobi refused to look up at me.

 “You were holding hands with Kelly, she was all over you,” I could hear the jealousy in his voice.

 “Is that what this is all about?”
-I couldn’t help myself and laughed out loud.
-He looked up at me with a glare and a growl, and then I found myself on my back with him leaning over me.
+I couldn’t help myself laughing out loud.
+He looked up at me with a glare and a growl, then I found myself on my back with him leaning over me.